 Here is the screenshot shows that both restriction and expiry options are disabled because the particular Virtual machine is ‘Not encrypted’.

-How to Configure Expiring Virtual Machine
+How to Configure Expiring Virtual Machine?

-‘Allow USB connection’ restriction will restrict the user to connect USB devices to the virtual machine.
+‘Allow USB connection’ restriction will restrict the users to connect USB devices to the virtual machine.
 It is a very useful feature in the production environment to add additional security.

-4) If you like to extend the expiry date or change the date for expired virtual machine or remove expiry settings, you must use the restriction password (configured in step 2) and modify these settings.
+4) If you like to extend (Renew) the expiry date or change the date for expired virtual machine or remove expiry settings, you must use the restriction password (configured in step 2) and modify these settings.